-CTTC is responsible for administration of this policy, including the evaluation of patentability or other forms of protection, the filing of patents, licensing activities, and pursuit of infringement actions, consistent with the terms of this policy.
-These responsibilities are carried out in coordination with the Provost and the Office of the General Counsel.
+The Chancellor of the University is responsible for matters of policy relating to Technology Transfer and affecting the University's relations with Inventors or Creators, governments, private research sponsors, industry, and the public.
+The Office of Technology Transfer is responsible for administration of this policy, including the evaluation of patentability or other forms of protection, the filing of patents, licensing activities, and pursuit of infringement actions, consistent with the terms of this policy.
+These responsibilities are carried out in coordination with the Provost, the Vice Chancellor for Health Affairs, and the Office of the General Counsel.